kinnara-digital-studio/kecak-workflow/docs/install_ManualWindows.md

-# how to install kecak manual using MySQL
+# how to install kecak manual using windows

 ## Follow This Link Kecak Workflow Installer :